Putien At Galaxy Macau Marks Anniversary With Culinary Extravagant Showcase Featuring Authentic Fujian Delicacies By Six-Hands Awarded Chefs

-To celebrate the 1st anniversary of Putien at Galaxy Macau, it has invited star chefs from Putien Singapore, Hong Kong, and Macau to collaborate on a brand-new menu for the first time ever.

 And that's not all!
-Café de Paris Monte-Carlo is serving up a retro-chic Hong Kong-style western cuisine that'll take you back in time.
+Caf de Paris Monte-Carlo is serving up a retro-chic Hong Kong-style western cuisine that'll take you back in time.
 CHA BEI is offering a Sakura themed afternoon tea that's pure Instagram-worthy eye candy.
-Kyo Watami is dishing out fresh lunch sets, and The Macallan Whisky Bar & Lounge is hosting a one-night-only collaboration with guest bartenders, plus a "TIME TRAVEL" exhibition that salutes The Macallan's 200-year legacy.
+Kyo Watami is dishing out fresh lunch sets, and The Macallan Whisky Bar & Lounge is hosting a one-night-only collaboration with guest bartenders, plus a 'TIME TRAVEL' exhibition that salutes The Macallan's 200-year legacy.
 Galaxy Macau is pulling out all the stops to welcome summer with these incredible dining experiences and events.
 Head over to Galaxy Macau for the unforgettable culinary adventures!

 Putien, a restaurant brand that has captured the hearts and palates of Singaporeans for years, has maintained its coveted Michelin one-star for a remarkable seven years in a row.
 Known for its masterful renditions of overseas Fujian cuisine, Putien's menus reflect the unique blend of rich cultural exchanges between Fujian people and their overseas compatriots.